 - instructing the private schools to implement the distance learning system with a view to ensuring the continuity of the learning process as per the approved mechanisms and plans

 - allowing private schools to use their own distance learning system and assigning monitoring and follow-up committees and teams to ensure that the process of distance learning in private schools is being followed

 - establishing two advanced operations centres to follow up on the distance learning processes.
 These centres are equipped with modern systems and screens that enable the school operations sector to monitor the learning process and ensure smooth experience with the information technology resources and effective communication between students and teachers

 - facilitating a technical helpline for students and parents to resolve any issues they might encounter in the due course

-- coordinating with Telecommunications Regulatory Authority (TRA), Du and Etisalat to facilitate free mobile internet package for families in the UAE who have no home internet connection.
+- coordinating with Telecommunications and Digital Government Regulatory Authority (TDRA), Du and Etisalat to facilitate free mobile internet package for families in the UAE who have no home internet connection.

 Managing students' behaviour on distance learning